shgiebner21/parker-and-parks/openitems.md

   - __Calculation for when badge earned__ - needs append to child also
         - append is working, logic is not complete & need to find a way to put in mapActionToProps
     - Blank Login should not be allowed (this should mirror blank Signup code)
+  - Document the app.
+  - Make sure the Parks have pictures and stories.

   - Child page, blank children should not be allowed...__code is there but only partially working__...

   - Wire up CouchDb